lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

 layout: post
 title:  50 years of proof assistants
 usemathjax: true
-tags: [memories, LCF, HOL, Isabelle, Coq]
+tags: [memories, LCF, HOL, Isabelle, Coq, MJC Gordon]
 ---
 Crackpots ranging from billionaire Peter Thiel to random YouTube influencers claim that science has been stagnating for the past 50 years.
-Of course they admit that computing is an exception: they don't pretend that my personal 32GB laptop is not an advance over the 16MB mainframe that served the whole Caltech community when I was there.
-Instead they claim that advances in computing were driven solely by industrial research, quite overlooking the role of academia in pushing the VLSI revolution, RISC processor design, networking, hypertext, virtual memory and indeed computers themselves.
-Most of what was industrial research came from just two "blue sky" institutes – [Bell Labs](https://sites.stat.columbia.edu/gelman/research/published/bell.pdf) and [Xerox PARC](https://spectrum.ieee.org/xerox-parc) – that closed a long time ago.
+They admit that computing is an exception: they don't pretend that my personal 32GB laptop is not an advance over the 16MB mainframe that served the whole Caltech community when I was there.
+Instead they claim that advances in computing were driven solely by industrial research, quite overlooking the role of academia and government funding in pushing the VLSI revolution, RISC processor design, networking, hypertext, virtual memory and indeed computers themselves.
+As for the industrial research, most of it came from just two "blue sky" institutes – [Bell Labs](https://sites.stat.columbia.edu/gelman/research/published/bell.pdf) and [Xerox PARC](https://spectrum.ieee.org/xerox-parc) – that closed a long time ago.
 Giving away the goods is no way to make a profit, but without academic give-and-take it is hard to make progress.
 Anyway, let's look at 50 years of progress in LCF-style proof assistants.

 ### Edinburgh LCF